 Stage 6: Reporting, using and embedding

-Last stage of SROI is to make sure you can communicate this to people.
+The last stage of SROI is to make sure you can communicate this to people.
 The main idea behind doing all of this is to make sure that you remain accountable to your stakeholders and transparent.
-Your reporting should also take these principles into account and make sure you can communicate the results in a way that it is understandable.
-Your report should ideally have information about your assumptions, scope, quantitative analysis backed by qualitative data, details of how you got there including the process of calculation and how you collected this data.
+Your reporting should also take these principles into account and make sure you can communicate the results in a way that is understandable.
+Your report should ideally have information about your assumptions, scope, quantitative analysis backed by qualitative data, details of how you got there including the process of calculation, and how you collected this data.
 And of course a summary.

 This is not all, your job does not end with reporting.
 It’s important that you use this data to design better and more impactful interventions.
-So if you did forecast analysis, then that means concrete changes in the plan and if it was evaluative, then for your organisation in future interventions take the learnings into account.
+So if you did forecast analysis, then that means concrete changes in the plan and if it was evaluative, then for your organization in future interventions take the learnings into account.
 Making sure there is proper knowledge transfer to the other members of your team.

 Last but not least, is Assurance.
-This means that what you are reporting is verified – for both proper use of principles and data. sROI is not just a list of formulae to calculate a ratio.
+This means that what you are reporting is verified – for both proper uses of principles and data. sROI is not just a list of formulae to calculate a ratio.
 It is based on principles that help us understand the change we are making and increasing the positive change we are making.
 So staying true to these principles is of utmost importance.

 That my friends, brings us to the end of this episode.
 As promised, soon you will find detailed articles explaining each step with examples & required formulae.